 Twin Rocks possesses a unique and rare opportunity.
 For its first 100 years, the entirety of the camp’s main grounds lay east of Highway 101, with the Pacific Ocean scarcely visible and the beach accessible only by venturing across the highway.
 While this arrangement proves enormously successful, acquiring affordable beachfront property has always been a desire.

-Now in 2018, four vacant lots directly across Highway 101 from the camp’s entrance have become available for purchase, and at a price well below market value.
+In 2018, four vacant lots directly across Highway 101 from the camp’s entrance became available for purchase, and at a price well below market value.
 The camp envisions placing an adult and family retreat center on this property, enabling Twin Rocks to meaningfully expand its ministry to couples, families, and young adults.

-The lots total 228 lineal feet of ocean frontage, comprise 1.07 acres, and list for $1.3 million.
-The property’s owners recently offered to make a charitable contribution by selling the lots to the camp for a total of $770,000 – less than 2/3 of their independently appraised value.
+The lots total 228 lineal feet of ocean frontage, comprise 1.07 acres, and listed for $1.3 million.
+The property’s owners offered to make a charitable contribution by selling the lots to the camp for a total of $770,000 – less than 2/3 of their independently appraised value.

 In reality, it is unclear when Twin Rocks will find funding to construct a proposed adult and family-style retreat center on the oceanfront lots.
 This could occur soon, or a decades-long delay could prove necessary.
-Nonetheless, given this rare and affordable chance to acquire this adjacent property, this purchase seems prudent, an important gift to pass down to future generations of campers.
+Nonetheless, given this rare and affordable chance to acquire this adjacent property, this purchase provides a wonderful gift to impart upon future generations of campers.

 Twin Rocks holds a rich history of thoughtful land acquisition.
-As the camp celebrates its Centennial, it is notable to reflect back: At its 50th anniversary in 1968, Twin Rocks did not own Charlotte’s Mountain; at the 65th, it had no lakefront property; and at the camp’s 75th anniversary in 1993, Twin Rocks was still without the property on which Pacific Woods Lodge sits today.
+Reflecting back: At its 50th anniversary in 1968, Twin Rocks did not own Charlotte’s Mountain; at the 65th, it had no lakefront property; and at the camp’s 75th anniversary in 1993, Twin Rocks was still without the property on which Pacific Woods Lodge sits today.

 DINING CENTER EXPANSION